dasarpai/old.dasarpai.github.io/_dsblog/2024-09-17-Exploring-Github.md

 By following these steps, GitHub Desktop will automatically use Git LFS for the file types you specified, preventing errors when pushing large files.

-## My github repo size is very large I am not able push, what to do?
+## Question: My github repo size is very large I am not able push, it is failing.
+What to do?

 ### 1. **Increase Git Buffer Size**
 Increase the buffer size to handle large pushes better.
 If you haven’t already tried this, increase it to 1 GB or more: